 Featured image of post How to Setup GitLab Private NPM Registry?
-Best Practices for Multi-package and Permission Management
+Best Practices for Multi-Package and Permission Management

 How to Setup GitLab Private NPM Registry?
-Best Practices for Multi-package and Permission Management
+Best Practices for Multi-Package and Permission Management

-Breaking Down the Two Myths of .npmrc
+Demystifying the Two Myths of .npmrc

 To understand .npmrc, you first need to understand how it works.